glowswitch/glowswitch_ha/README.md

 2. If your glowswitch device is powered on and within range, it will appear as a discovered device.
 3. Click **Configure** on the discovered device card to add it to Home Assistant.

-A light entity will be created for your device, which you can then add to your Lovelace dashboards.
+A light entity will be created for your device, which you can then add to your dashboards!